 - Following a hearing, a written decision stating party names will be issued to the parties and uploaded to the WRC website.
 A fully or partially anonymised version of the decision may be uploaded where the Adjudication Officer decides, of their own motion, or following an application from a party to the proceedings, that due to the existence of special circumstances, the decision should be anonymised.

-- WRC case lists will continue to be published weekly with case reference details only, to facilitate applications by the parties at the hearing.
-As all hearings are currently being held remotely in accordance with Government health guidelines, once the Adjudication Officer has confirmed their decision in relation to the hearing being held in public, as the case may be, members of the public will be admitted into the virtual hearing room.
+- WRC case lists are published weekly on the WRC website.
+Once the Adjudication Officer has confirmed their decision in relation to the hearing being held in public or not, as the case may be, members of the public will be admitted into the virtual or physical hearing room.
 If the Adjudication Officer decides that the hearing should be held in private, members of the public will not be admitted.

 Evidence on oath or affirmation